SimonaMnv/Galaxy4Analytics/README.md

   read mode here: https://github.com/arboiscodemedia/Heruko-Airflow-Requisite/blob/main/Step3%20-%20Deploy%20to%20Heroku.txt

-// if any db table issue (X table not found) appears, run <airflow db reset> in heroku run bash
+// if any db table issue (X table not found) appears, run "airflow db reset" in heroku run bash

 # TODO
 1. dag tests work locally but not in circleci (same for coverage)